-- You must apply at the embassy of the country that is your main destination, meaning the country where you will be staying the most number of days.
+- If visiting multiple countries, you can apply at the embassy of the country that is your main destination – meaning the country where you will be staying the most number of days.

 List of Requirements

-- One photograph pasted on the form.
-The photo must be recent, clearly showing the face, the forehead hairline and ears.
+- Must be recent, clearly showing the face, the forehead hairline and ears.

 - For applicants over 18: